MaxwellKendall/maxwellkendall.com/src/blog-posts/fundamentals/tree-traversal.md

 ## DFS: A Counter Intuitive Path
 In both paths we start at the root of the tree.
 In DFS it is said we "start from the leaves of the tree" because once we reach the leaf level, we have only begun our journey through the nodes.
 There are two basic steps to this path.
 First, we make our way to the leaves of the tree.
 From there, we move onto our second step which is to "backtrack" toward the root again.

 When taking this path through a binary tree, there are three orders of traversal which emerge: in-order, pre-order, and post-order.
 A path is said to be "in order" when it looks at the left node first, root node second, and right node third.
 This can be shortened to `left-root-right` (LRR).
-With this understood, we can infer post-order as the reverse, `right-left-root` (RRL), and pre-order as `root-left-right` (RLR).
+With this understood, we can infer pre-order as `root-left-right` (RLR) and post-order as the reverse of pre-prorder, `right-left-root` (RRL).

 It is difficult (at least for me) to conceive of this path at the tree level.
-It is much easier is to reduce the complexity to a single node and apprehend the order from there.
-That said, when working with trees, it is very important to be able to visualize the available paths which one can take.
+When working with trees, it is very important to be able to visualize the path as a whole (DFS vs BFS) and the order within that path (LRR, RLR, RLR).
+Once you have this "birds eye view" and been able to visualize the traversal path and ordering, when implementing DFS (especially via recursion as seen below), we should reduce the cognitive load from the entire tree to a single subtree (perhaps with only leaves as children for further simplicity!).

 ### Examples
 ```javascript